streamx-hub/streamx-blueprints/services/edge/web-server-sink/README.md

 or additional HTTP server with host for each namespace directory should be setup - then fragments should be resolved using the namespace directory.

-It recommended to configure `streamx.blueprints.web.default-namespace` when working with namespaces.
+It is recommended to configure `streamx.blueprints.web-server-sink.default-namespace` when working with namespaces.

 ## Configuration

-`streamx.blueprints.web.resources.directory` - web resources storage location,
+`streamx.blueprints.web-server-sink.storage-root-directory` - web resources storage location,
 default: `/tmp/streamx`
-`streamx.blueprints.web.html-resource.types` -  List of CloudEvent types eligible for URL include replacement.
+`streamx.blueprints.web-server-sink.html-resource-types` -  List of CloudEvent types eligible for URL include replacement.
 Resources with these types are stored in filesystem as 'index.html' when CloudEvent 'subject' has no url extension

-`streamx.blueprints.web.default-namespace` - optional value, will be used as fallback value if resource has not namespace
+`streamx.blueprints.web-server-sink.default-namespace` - optional value, will be used as fallback value if resource has not namespace

 `streamx.url-include-replacement-provider` - an URL Include Replacement Provider.
 Available predefined values are: `EsiInclude` and `SsiInclude`.
 This is an optional configuration entry.
 When specified, the service receives access to `urlIncludeReplacer` object.